cqframework/cql-execution/OVERVIEW.md

 ### ELM Expression Classes

-Each ELM expression has a corresponding class defined in the CoffeeScript CQL execution framework.
+Each ELM expression has a corresponding class defined in the JavaScript CQL execution framework.
 These classes all extend a common `Expression` class and define, at a minimum, these components:

 1. A `constructor` that takes a JSON ELM object as its argument
 2. An `exec` function that takes a `Context` object as its argument